amitwaizman/BigData/README.md

   Will receive messages and distribute them to the Search Elastic search engine (in a Docker container) to the establishment MongoDB data (in the cloud)

 #### js.Node based server (local)
-  Will use the following databases: o MongoDB (in the cloud): retrieving data for the purpose of training a relational model using a cloud service.
+  Will use the following databases:<br />
+o MongoDB (in the cloud): retrieving data for the purpose of training a relational model using a cloud service.
 BigML,AWS or any other suitable service.<br />
-o Elasticsearch (in a Docker container): (searching order data in a date range. o Redis (in a Docker container) saving the status of central data as of this moment and displayed in the dashboard
+o Elasticsearch (in a Docker container): (searching order data in a date range.<br />
+o Redis (in a Docker container) saving the status of central data as of this moment and displayed in the dashboard.<br />

 ### Redis
 Saves the status of all the data displayed on the dashboard and updates using the WS protocol.